cluffa/cluffa.github.io/index.md

 | ----------- |
 | ![example](images/queries.png)

 This was a fun side project where my goal was to recreate wordle and use a SQL database for leader boards.
-I was also able to further my understanding of databases and postgreSQL by using elephantSQL to host a table of the scores.
+I was able to further my understanding of databases and postgreSQL by using elephantSQL to host a table of the scores.
 Every time a game is completed, a log is added to the database with a name, date, word, number of guesses, and some other metrics.
 Then a query is executed to display basic stats and game history.

 <br /><br />